jurgen-kluft/dotnet-IncludeFixor/README.md

 # Include Fixor

-A CLI tool that can fix include directives in C/C++ source files based on a scan initiated from a configuration file.
+A CLI tool that can `adjust` include directives in C/C++ source files based on a scan initiated from a configuration file.

-You can use this tool to end-up with a single include directory to add to your C++ project configuration.
+You can use this tool so as to end-up with a single include directory to add to your C++ project configuration(s).
 Some projects like old game engines are careless with their include directories and end-up with soo many of them that it become dangerous when you have header files with the same name.
 You now have a dependency on the order in which you have provided your include directories which is hard to read and understand.